iamdevonbutler/brahma/Readme.md

 - [awesome brahma](@todo)

 ## Support Maya
 Maya is the companion project to Brahma.
-It's basically Brahma for front-end development.
-A WebGL webapp framework architecturally inspired by Brahma.
+Maya is "the illusion" - a WegGL webapp framework inspired by Brahma.
 At present, Maya is in need to development resources, aka some free time.
 To support Maya send me an email at jpescione@gmail.com.

 # License
 MIT